ANALYSIS-Softer inflation print stirs hopes of 'Goldilocks' scenario for U.S. markets

 'GOOD NEWS' ON INFLATION

-For the near-term outlook, though, Thursday's data cemented expectations that the Fed would dial back the pace of its rate increases again at its Jan.
+For the near-term, Thursday's data cemented expectations that the Fed would dial back the pace of its rate increases again at its Jan.
 31-Feb.
 1 policy meeting.

 Investors are now pricing in roughly a 90% chance that the central bank will raise its policy rate by 25 basis points to a range of 4.50% to 4.75% at that meeting, up from about a 75% chance priced in on Wednesday and the 35% chance expected a month ago, according to CME Group's FedWatch Tool.
 The Fed hiked rates by three-quarters of a percentage point at four straight meetings starting in June 2022 before slowing to a half-percentage-point increase at its meeting last month.

-"This in my opinion is exactly what we wanted, not too hot, not too cold, a Goldilocks number that will set us up for a much-improved year this year," said Phil Blancato, chief executive officer at Ladenburg Thalmann Asset Management.
+"I think it's now clear that the aggressive single-meeting moves are behind us," said Rick Rieder, chief investment officer of global fixed income at BlackRock, referring to the spate of 50 and 75 basis-point increases the Fed delivered last year.

-Meanwhile, moves in stocks were so far muted on Thursday compared to past release dates for consumer price data, often a flashpoint for big market swings in recent months.
-The S&P 500 index .SPX was recently up about 0.6%, while yields on the benchmark 10-year Treasury were down about 11 basis points at around 3.44%.
+Rieder believes policymakers will raise rates by 25 basis points at the next two meetings, with further 25 basis point increases possible, depending on data.

-By contrast, the S&P 500 moved an average of 2.7% in either direction over the prior seven CPI releases, compared with an average daily move of about 1.2% over the same period.
+Moves in stocks were more muted on Thursday compared to the big swings seen in recent months on release dates for consumer price data.
+The S&P 500 index .SPX was up about 0.3%, while yields on the benchmark 10-year Treasury were down about 11 basis points at around 3.44%.

-Investors in options markets were expecting a similar move on Thursday, with short-term options pricing a move of about 2% going into the CPI print, according to data from market maker Optiver.
+Investors in short-term options had priced in a much sharper move of about 2% going into Thursday's CPI print, according to data from market maker Optiver.
+On the days of the prior seven CPI releases, the S&P 500 moved an average of 2.7% in either direction, more than double the an average daily move of about 1.2% over the same period.

 "This was the first in-line CPI print in a long time and the first print in six months where it was not profitable to be 'long volatility,'" said Hugo Bernaldo, senior cross-asset trader at market maker Optiver, in Amsterdam.
 "That may cause the market to rethink these going forward."

-The more than 3% rise in stocks month-to-date may have also contributed to Thursday's muted reaction, said Charlie McElligott, equity derivatives strategist at Nomura.
+Stocks are up 3% month-to-date, which may have contributed to the session's muted reaction, said Charlie McElligott, equity derivatives strategist at Nomura.

 "It was a bullish story, but we had traded up into it anticipating it ... and that compressed the actual post-event trade," McElligott said.